jibrilsharafi/AdvancedLogger/README.md

 - [x] **Automatic log clearing**: if the free memory is less than a certain threshold, the oldest logs should be deleted, keeping the memory usage under control.
 - [x] **Log to SD card**: the ability to log to an external SD card would be a great addition, as it would allow to store a much larger amount of logs.
 - [x] **Remove ArduinoJson dependency**: the library is used only for the configuration file, and as such it could be removed by implementing a simpler configuration in .txt format.
-- [ ] **Upgrade to LittleFS**: the SPIFFS library is deprecated, and as such it should be replaced with the LittleFS library.
-Some effort has been made in this direction, but the nested folder approach gave some problems.
+- [x] **Upgrade to LittleFS**: migrated from SPIFFS to LittleFS and moved configuration to ESP32 Preferences (NVS) for better reliability and performance.
 - [ ] **Test other microcontrollers**: the library is currently tested only on the ESP32, but it should be tested on other microcontrollers to ensure compatibility.
 The *ESP8266* has been tested, but full compatibility has not been achieved yet.
 - [x] **MQTT integration**: the ability to send logs to an MQTT server would be a great addition, as it would allow to monitor the device remotely.
 - [x] **Consistent spacing**: the spacing between the different parts of the log should be consistent, to make it easier to read.